Seattle University: Athletics

 The school moved from Division II to Division I in 2009.
-Also in that year, the university hired men's basketball coach Cameron Dollar, former assistant at University of Washington, and women's coach Joan Bonvicini, former University of Arizona coach and one of the winningest women's college basketball coaches.
+Also in that year, the university hired men's basketball coach Cameron Dollar, a former assistant at the University of Washington, and women's coach Joan Bonvicini, former University of Arizona coach and one of the winningest women's college basketball coaches.
 In 2013, Coach Bonvicini led the Redhawks to the regular season Western Athletic Conference championship.
 In 2016, Suzy Barcomb was hired as the new coach for women's basketball after Coach Bonvicini resigned in March 2016.
-In her first season with Seattle U, Coach Barcomb led the Redhawks to a WAC tournament title and was the 15th seed in the NCAA Tournament where Seattle U faced the second seed, Oregon Ducks.
+In her first season with Seattle U, Coach Barcomb led the Redhawks to a WAC tournament title and was the 15th seed in the NCAA Tournament where Seattle University faced the second seed, Oregon Ducks.

 In 1938, the mascot switched from the Maroons to the Chieftains.
-The name was selected to honor the college's namesake, Chief Seattle.
+The name was selected to honor the school's city's namesake, Chief Seattle.
 In 2000, the university changed its mascot to the Redhawks.

-On June 14, 2011, Seattle U accepted an invitation to join the Western Athletic Conference, becoming a full member for the 2012–2013 season.
+On June 14, 2011, Seattle University accepted an invitation to join the Western Athletic Conference, becoming a full member for the 2012–2013 season.

+In May 2024, Seattle University announced its intention to rejoin the West Coast Conference for the 2025-26 season after a 45 year absence.
+When the announcement was made, it was expected that they would be joining the conference along with rival Grand Canyon University from the WAC while also having the opportunity to reignite a rivalry with Gonzaga, the other Jesuit University in Washington State.
+However, spurred on by the collapse of the PAC-12 and the resulting conference realignment, Gonzaga announced their intention to leave the WCC for the PAC-12 and GCU declined the invitation to join the WCC and instead announced their intention to move to the Mountain West Conference.

+KXSU-LP student-run radio

+KXSU-LP (102.1 FM) is a low-power student-run radio station based on the Seattle University campus.
+Licensed by the Federal Communications Commission (FCC) in 2016, the station began broadcasting as a campus-only operation in 1994 using the call sign KSUB and later it added internet service.
+Though it has an effective radiated power of just 7 watts, KXSU's primary and secondary coverage areas include the entire city and its immediate suburbs.

+KXSU's air staff consists primarily of students but also includes faculty and alumni.
+According to the university, the station gives students the opportunity to gain hands-on experience in writing, reporting, and broadcasting.